GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Implementation Details

 \textbf{Edge Generation.} \ We employ domain interleaved sampling with a fixed 4:1 ratio (category:message) for Propagate-En and a 1:1 ratio (category:message) for Weibo Tech and Weibo Daily.
 For each domain, we define a task-specific reward function while enforcing a shared output format to ensure structural consistency during generation.
 To train the GraphMixer as a reward model, we follow the training protocol of DTGB~\cite{DTGB}.
 The detailed training configuration is summarized in Table~\ref{tab:params_graphmixer}.

 \textbf{Training Details.} \ Our training pipeline consists of two stages: supervised fine-tuning (SFT) followed by task-specific reinforcement learning via GRPO~\cite{grpo}.
-In the SFT stage, we perform full-parameter fine-tuning.
 For destination selection, the input is $\mathcal{M}_{t}(u) + p_u$ (interaction history and source node profile), and the target output is the ground-truth destination node profile $p_v$.
 For edge generation, the input is $\mathcal{M}_{t}(u,v) + p_u + p_v$, and the model is trained to generate the actual edge message $m_{u \to v}$.
+In the SFT stage, we perform full-parameter fine-tuning for edge generation.
+In the SFT stage, we fully fine-tune the edge generation model, but skip SFT stage for destination selection due to negligible gains observed in abalation experiments.
 In the RL stage, we optimize each task separately using GRPO with reward shaping based on domain-specific metrics.
-Models are trained until convergence, with early stopping determined by performance on the validation set.

-We use Qwen3-8B~\footnote{\url{https://huggingface.co/Qwen/Qwen3-8B}} as the backbone LLM for both \textsc{Graphia-Q} and \textsc{Graphia-E}.
-The number of training epochs per dataset is as follows: 200 epochs for \textsc{Graphia-Q} on Propagate-En, 50 epochs on Weibo Daily, and 50 epochs on Weibo Tech; 200 epochs for \textsc{Graphia-E} on Propagate-En, 100 epochs on Weibo Daily, and 100 epochs on Weibo Tech.
-Training and SFT are conducted exclusively on the training set, and early stopping is performed based on validation set performance.
+Training proceeds until convergence, with early stopping triggered by performance on a validation set.
+In the RL stage, we optimize each task separately using GRPO with reward shaping based on domain-specific metrics.
+Training proceeds until convergence, with early stopping determined by performance on a validation set.
+To ensure the validation set reflects a meaningful range of task difficulty, we adopt a difficulty-aware sampling strategy based on the out-degree of source nodes.
+Specifically, we stratify source nodes into three difficulty tiers—low (1), medium (2), and high (3)—using the 30th and 70th percentiles of the out-degree distribution.
+Only nodes in the low and medium difficulty tiers (levels 1 and 2) are included in the validation set.
+During RL optimization, we monitored the validation accuracy and applied early stopping once the performance plateaued.
+Detailed training hyperparameters for Graphia-Q and Graphia-E are summarized in Table~\ref{tab:rl_params}.